Skip to main content

 Unique Features of our Unit include:

-- Discharge planning and transition to outpatient either in the UNC Perinatal Psychiatry Outpatient program or in the patient’s community
+• Discharge planning to outpatient care either in the UNC Perinatal Psychiatry Outpatient program or in the patient’s community

 Frequently Asked Questions: